donatelucas/LocalBrowserCountDownOBS/README.md

 # How to use it

 Download the folder and place in any location you want.
-Use the location of obs-overlay.html as a Local File in the Browser source. e.g.
+Use the location of obs-overlay.html as a Local File in the browser source. e.g.
 [x] Local File -> C:/user/LocalBrowserCountdownOBS/obs-overlay.html

+When you need to restart/change the timer or title, open the browser source properties and click "Refresh cache of current page".